City of Burbank Title VI Program and Policy

 The City of Burbank is committed to ensuring that no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance pursuant to the protections afforded under Title VI.

-The City’s Title VI Program Triennial Update for 2019 was adopted on January 12, 2021 by the City Council.
-Please follow this link to view the document (PDF).
+The City’s Title VI Program Triennial Update for 2022 was adopted on September 13, 2022 by the City Council.

 How to File a Title VI Complaint